Family Ministry doesn’t have to be hard—you already have the secret ingredients to powerfully impact families! Check out these 3 authors’ views.

 When you think about the practice of your church, most likely events or celebrations highlighting faith milestones already exist.
 Do you have any type of baby dedication at church?
 How about baptism?
 Have you done anything lately to help your children prepare for adolescence?
 Do you host a True Love Waits event?
 Do you celebrate graduation with high school seniors and their families?
 It’s simply a matter of aligning these events along a common path to allow the church and the parents to partner effectively to equip the next generation.

 Here’s how it shakes out.
 We lead people toward seven legacy milestones as they walk a path of growth in Christ.
 With each milestone we offer parenting training, family devotion resources, campus events, and family celebration ideas to help parents lead their children along the path.

 Milestones give parents markers along the way to help them stay on course during the long journey of leading a child spiritually from infancy to adulthood.
 The simplicity of this approach in practice is the beauty of the strategy.
-Take what you’re already doing, rethink your practice with the family in mind, and maximize milestones for a spiritual formation process that links church and family.
+Take what you’re already doing and rethink your practice with the family in mind.
+Then maximize milestones for a spiritual formation process that links church and family.

 Brian Haynes is the lead pastor at Bay Area First Baptist Church in Houston, Texas.
 For more information, visit www.legacymilestones.com.

 For more great articles like this, subscribe to Children’s Ministry Magazine today!